 The ability to perform simple, inexpensive assessments such as that above would allow for new standards of care.
 Imagine being able to provide a baseline deficit measurement and real-time activation data to encourage accurate maximum voluntary contraction on every rep. Imagine subsequently achieving concrete goals in your treatment outcomes.
 Imagine this is all happening via your mobile device and costing you less than $400.

 For many years, the ability to demonstrate and document nerve damage has been cost-prohibitive.
 But with mTrigger, such assessments are affordable and accessible – ne’er we say, indispensable.
 Biofeedback is a simple concept that has persisted despite being left out of the limelight.
 It has persisted because it works.
 Helping to identify, isolate, and effectively target the “why” of a patient’s condition, biofeedback is versatile and user-friendly.
-Applications range from inhibited perineal strengthening in acute ankle sprain, to rotator cuff weakness due to humeral fracture, to co-contraction of the quadriceps and gluts in functional movement retraining or post-TKA… the list goes on.
+Applications range from inhibited peroneal strengthening in acute ankle sprain, to rotator cuff weakness due to humeral fracture, to co-contraction of the quadriceps and glutes in functional movement retraining or post-TKA… the list goes on.
 But no matter the diagnosis, it is always critical to re-strengthen and re-educate properly in order to enable patient recovery, and, as Lurvey puts it, “mTrigger appears to be our best option to achieve this goal.”

 Mike Lurvey is an athletic trainer and physical therapist with over 35 years of clinical experience treating high-level athletes with cutting edge treatment techniques.
 He has recently been working with the mTrigger® device in clinic and achieving great outcomes; he is developing new treatment protocols that have incorporated surface EMG an essential clinical tool.
 Mike Lurvey teaches a course in sports rehabilitation for Summit Professional Education.